-All data processing outside SPREAD II used the Python spatial libraries Geospatial Data Abstraction Library (GDAL) (v2.4.1), Rasterio (v1.1.2) and GeoPandas (v0.6.2) within Anaconda Python Distribution.
+All data processing outside SPREAD II used the Python spatial libraries Geospatial Data Abstraction Library (GDAL) (3.8.4), Rasterio (v1.3.9) and GeoPandas (v0.14.3) within open source Python 3.1 distribution.
 All processing was performed using the Geocentric Datum of Australian 1994 (GDA94) geographic coordinate system (EPSG: 4283).
-For reporting purposes, all data aligns to a 250 m rasterised version of the Statistical Area Level 2 (SA2) Australian Statistical Geography Standard shapefile (Australian Bureau of Statistics 2016a).
+For reporting purposes, all data aligns to a 250 m rasterised version of the Statistical Area Level 2 (SA2) Australian Statistical Geography Standard shapefile (Australian Bureau of Statistics 2021).

 Figure 1 provides the process flow diagram for the construction of the individual land use rasters.
 This methodology builds on the work of Smart (2016), Smart et al (2006), Stewart et al (2001) and Walker and Mallawaarachchi (1998).
-Refer to Devadas et al (forthcoming) for further details particularly in their use for reporting land use change.